tincho/racor/README.md

-# I still don't have a name!

-The codename so far is HoseFit.

-I think it could be more descriptive... like...

-* "Get, Apply, Set"
-* "Path to Path"
+# Racor

+Tool to copy values from given key/path of an object, into another.

 ## This basically....

 * Gets a value from given object, at given path
-* Applies "transformer/mapper/reducer/picker/plucker/whatev-er" (optionally)
+* Applies a pipe function in between (optionally)
-* Sets that value to a different object, at a given path
+* Sets that value to a different object, at a given path (relying on lodash.set)

 ## Try it out